site24x7/plugins/jmx/README.md

 - Execute the below command to check for the valid json output.

 		sh jmx.sh

+- Move the directory "jmx" under Site24x7 Linux Agent plugin directory - /opt/site24x7/monagent/plugins/jmx

-The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.
+The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.